-We thought it might be helpful for those people working alongside or in partnership with them, to know what they mean?
+We thought it might be helpful for those people working alongside, or in partnership with them, to know what these terms mean?

 Web design practices and techniques to ensure a website is accessible to everyone.
-A website’s code includes elements that are helpful for people who use assistive technologies, such as screen readers.
-Attentive to colour combinations and contrast levels.
+A website’s code should include elements that are helpful for people who use assistive technologies, such as screen readers.
+Design being attentive to colour combinations and contrast levels.

 CMSs (Content Management System) are web based applications that allow those, with little or no knowledge of web design or development, to manage their website.
-Typically this would include the ability to create new pages/views, edit existing content, as well adding and managing features such as membership or donation systems.
+Typically this would include the ability to create new pages/views, edit existing content, as well adding and managing features such as membership or donation processing.

 A ‘big-picture’ blueprint strategy for a website’s content.
 Best enacted at the planning stage.
 This should range from; the practicalities of what content should be included, to; should content be freshly produced to reflect a different style or tone?